 If the number of ready applicants exceeds the number of spaces available, the applicants with the earliest ready dates will be admitted.
-Any applicants remaining, after the spaces available are filled, will be placed on the ready list for the next available admission date.
-Applicants on the "Ready List" are encouraged to take the required general education courses.
+Any applicants remaining, after the spaces available are filled, will be placed on the waitlist for the next available admission date.
+Applicants on the waitlist are encouraged to take the required general education courses